jemmy512/software-engineer/DesignPattern/README.md

 ## Proxy
 1. Intent
+    * Provide a surrogate or placeholder for another object to control access to it.
         1. add functionalities without changing the original class,
         2. decouple the framework code with business code,
         3. the purpose is access control rather than enhancement.

 2. Use cases: RPC, Cache, Monitor, Authentication, Rate limit, Transaction, logging